 Considering the style and character of your kitchen

 Start by thinking about your project as a whole, rather than each part individually.
-It’s worth thinking about how you use your kitchen.
+Think about how you use your kitchen.
 What do you need from it, and what would you like it to have?
-Try to find a balance between these three things to make the most out of your space.
+Try to find a balance between these three things to make the most out of your kitchen.

 You then need to think about how they’ll all work together.
-Something as simple as matching metal elements like window latches and taps can pull the room together in harmony.
-And when it comes to you and your style, there are lots of ways you can express this in your kitchen.
-Think cabinet handles and tiles.
-Try different positions and laying patterns – you don’t have to stick to the traditional.
+Something as simple as matching metal elements like window latches and taps can pull the room together.
+When it comes to you and your style, there are lots of ways you can express this in your kitchen.
+Think cabinet handles, tiles and flooring.
+Try different positions and patterns – you don’t have to stick to the traditional.

-Finally, you should think about the character of your home.
+Don’t forget to think about the character of your home.
 When was it built?
 Is it a traditional home with skirting boards and dado rails?
 Or perhaps it’s a sleek, modern home with not a lot of detail.
 Do you want to show off these elements or perhaps put your own twist on it?
-You’re not limited to the period and style of your home, but we think it works really well with the architecture.
+We think enhancing the natural features in the kitchen will bring personality and charm to any kitchen.

 Scroll down to see how you can design a kitchen that suits your home and your style...